Low Testosterone / Hypogonadism and Male Infertility

 Choosing Which Medication to Start With

 There is some controversy among fellowship-trained experts regarding the use of medications to treat decreased sperm count in men with low testosterone levels.
 If FSH levels are normal or high, then some experts feel that increasing testosterone levels does not provide much fertility benefit unless testosterone levels are extremely low.
 Unfortunately, we don’t yet have good clinical data on this.
 Definitive double-blind studies are difficult to perform, since infertile couples are understandably not often eager to sign up for a trial in which they might wind up in the control group of patients being given a placebo (sugar pill) for a year instead of in the group receiving a medication that could increase their chances of having a baby.
-Despite the lack of definitive clinical data, I often opt for prescribing medication: we know that sperm are ideally made in a very high-testosterone environment, and if we can bump a man’s testosterone level up to roughly normal levels with safe and relatively inexpensive medications (like clomiphene and anastrazole), it makes sense to do so in the interest of optimizing the environment for sperm production.
+Despite the lack of definitive clinical data, multiple studies have shown that using medications (to increase endogenous T production) to treat low T has been shown to improve semen parameters.
+[Guo B Andrology 2022] I therefore opt for treating hypogonadism in men with fertility issues: we know that sperm are ideally made in a very high-testosterone environment, and if we can increase a man’s testosterone level up to roughly normal levels (for his age) with safe and relatively inexpensive medications (like SERMs and anastrazole), it makes sense to do so in the interest of optimizing the environment for sperm production.

 Response to Therapy

-Hormone values tend to respond within one to two weeks of starting a man on therapy.
-Generally, repeat blood levels are drawn about two weeks after starting any new medication (or after a change of medication dosage) in order to assess the response.
+Hormone values tend to respond within two weeks of starting a man on therapy.
+Generally, repeat blood levels are drawn about 2-4 weeks after starting any new medication (or after a change of medication dosage) in order to assess the response.

 In general, I aim for the following goals for fertility patients: